 1. Grab a book, notebook, or other flat object.

-2. Hold your object in the palm of your hand as a server would hold a tray.
+2. Hold your object in the palm of your hand like a tray.

 3. Rotate your wrist outward.